W.i.S.H.

-W.i.S.H. is an Indian girl group.
-Managed by Bay Music House, the group is composed of four members: Ri, Sim, Zo and Suchi.
-They made their debut on 1 March 2024, with single "Lazeez".
-The single is a part of the band's debut eight-track album Sweetburn.
-The group incorporates a mix of English and Hindi lyrics, blending international pop music with elements of Indian musical traditions.
+WiSH (stylised as W.i.S.H.) is an Indian pop girl group formed and managed by Bay Music House.
+The group consists of four members: Ri, Sim, Zo, and Suchi.
+They debuted on 1 March 2024 with the single “Lazeez” which was part of their debut eight-track album Sweetburn.
+The group incorporates a mix of English and Hindi lyrics, blending international pop music with elements of Indian traditional music.